- Good list of standard features

 Front Wheel Drive

-An all-new 2015 Kia Sedona is less than a year away; yet while we wait for that modern reboot, we have the 'classic' Sedona around for one more model year.
+An all-new 2015 Kia Sedona is due to arrive very soon; yet while we wait for that modern reboot, we have the 'classic' Sedona around for one more model year.
 Short of top-notch, the 2014 Kia Sedona is essentially the same second-generation van that we've seen since the 2006 model year, packing a few recent updates.